Writing Style Guide

 building numbers Use Roman numerals when identifying buildings that have the same name: Classroom Building I and Classroom Building II.

-buildings Capitalize the official name of buildings on first reference, but lowercase in subsequent generic usage.
+buildings Capitalize the official name of buildings on first reference, but lowercase the type of building in subsequent generic usage.
 Nicholson Fieldhouse, John C. Hitt Library, the fieldhouse, the library.
 The main campus updated building names in 2013.
-A master list of all building names is at http://www.rm.fs.ucf.edu/crosswalk/default.html
+A master list of all building names is at https://spaceadmin.provost.ucf.edu/buildinglist.asp.

 Burnett House UCF president’s residence on campus.

-Carl Black & Gold Cabana Specialty seating area in Bright House Networks Stadium
+Carl Black & Gold Cabana Specialty seating area in the campus football stadium.

 catalog Not catalogue.